melikemetee/RAG-DOCUMENT-QA1/README.md

 A Retrieval-Augmented Generation (RAG) based document question answering system.

-The system allows users to upload TXT and PDF documents, process their content into smaller chunks, create embeddings, store them in PostgreSQL with pgvector, and ask questions about the uploaded documents.
+The system allows users to upload TXT and PDF documents, split the content into smaller chunks, create embeddings, store them in PostgreSQL with pgvector, and ask questions about the uploaded documents.

 ## Features

 * Upload TXT and PDF documents
 * Extract text from PDF files
 * Split documents into smaller chunks
+* Use overlap between chunks
 * Create embeddings using Gemini
 * Store document chunks and embeddings in PostgreSQL
 * Use pgvector for vector similarity search
-* Retrieve the most relevant document chunks
+* Retrieve relevant document chunks
 * Generate answers using Gemini
 * Show source documents and retrieved chunks
 * Display document and chunk information
-* Laravel-based web interface
+* React frontend
+* Laravel backend
 * FastAPI backend for AI and RAG operations

 ## Technologies